Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- On defense, the Lakers have given up 116.6 points per game, which is 20th-best in the NBA.
+- On defense, the Lakers have given up 116.6 points per contest, which is 20th-best in the NBA.

-- On the glass, the Lakers have given up 44.9 rebounds per game, which puts them 25th in the NBA.
+- The Lakers allow 44.9 rebounds per contest, ranking 25th in the NBA.

-- In terms of assists, the Lakers have conceded 25.7 per game, 15th in the NBA.
+- In terms of assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.

-- Looking at 3-pointers, the Lakers are 18th in the NBA, allowing 12.5 makes per contest.
+- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per game.

 Nikola Jokic vs. the Lakers